PatrickAmbrosso/Notebook/docs/index.md

 <!-- Custom home layout -->
 <div class="custom-layout">
   <h1>⚠️ Caution, Work in Progress</h1>
   <p>This passion project is under construction, so it might have some rough edges here and there <em>(okay, a lot of rough edges)</em>.
 I will be addressing them and adding fixes to them as the project matures.
-Soon, I will have a way for you to submit suggestions to me, if that interests you!</p>
+Soon, it will have a way for you to submit suggestions to me, if that interests you!</p>
 </div>